 Mineralized veins, fractures, and faults have been mapped at both the Ura Creek and Jomaki prospects over strike lengths of 400m.
 The Kubu prospect features a 50m wide zone of closely spaced veins associated with a monzonite dyke and mapped over a strike length of 200 metres.
-A benching, mapping, and sampling program has begun to determine if the Jomaki and Kubu prospects are part of the same structural corridor, which if combined, could represent a 600 metre wide zone with a potential strike length of at least one kilometre.
-The Company also plans to test the 50 metre wide zone at Kubu along the 600 metre strike, for its potential to augment the Tuvatu mine plan with a source of near surface tonnage inside the Company's Tuvatu Mining Lease.
+A benching, mapping, and sampling program has continued to indicate that the Jomaki and Kubu prospects are part of the same structural corridor, which if combined, could represent a 600 metre wide zone with a potential strike length of at least one kilometre.
+The Company has initially tested the 50 metre wide zone at Kubu along the 600 metre strike, for its potential to augment the Tuvatu mine plan with a source of near surface tonnage inside the Company's Tuvatu Mining Lease.